NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

 Annual emissions are listed below.

-Emissions for each emissions type (CO2e, NOx, and SO2) are provided for the Rated Home, ERI Reference Home, and CO2e Reference Home.
+Emissions for each emissions type (CO2e, NOx, and SO2) are provided.
 Note that rows below with values of zero will be excluded.

    ===============================================================  ===============================================================